bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

     Figure 5: A construction of charts on a 1D circle manifold.

-  We can define a chart by taking the "north" or "south" pole of the circle and projecting onto a line overlayed on the x-axis.
+  We can define two charts by taking either the "north" or "south" pole of the circle, finding any *other* point on the circle and projecting the line segment onto onto the x-axis.
+This provides the mapping from a point on the manifold to :math:`\mathbb{R}^1`.
+The "north" pole point is visualized in blue, while the "south" pole point is visualized in burgundy.
+Note: the local coordinates for the charts are *different*.
+The same two points on the circle for the two charts, do not map to the same point in :math:`\mathbb{R}^1`.

-  Using the "north" pole point, for any other given point :math:`P=(x,y)` on the circle, we can find where it intersects the x-axis via similar triangles (the radius of the circle is 1):
+  Using the "north" pole point, for any other given point :math:`P=(x,y)` on the circle, we can find where it intersects the x-axis via similar triangles (the radius of the circle is 1, :math:`\frac{\text{adjacent}}{\text{opposite}}`):

   .. math::